National Agricultural Literacy Curriculum Matrix

 - Ask students to help you list the five food groups.
 Allow them to use their prior knowledge, then give clues as needed.

-- Lead students through a discussion of five reasons why they should eat fruits and vegetables daily.
+- Lead students through a discussion of five reasons why they should make half their plate fruits and vegetables daily.
 Discussion points may include:

 - Fruits and vegetables are the only source of vitamin C in the diet.
 Vitamin C helps the body heal wounds and lowers the risk of infection.
 It also helps keep the body from bruising and builds the tissue that holds muscles and bones together.
 Vitamin C is also known as ascorbic acid and helps the body absorb the iron found in foods and strengthens the immune system.

-- Vitamin A is found in fruits and vegetables that are dark orange, dark yellow, or dark green.
-Vitamin A serves several functions in the body.
+- Vitamin A serves several functions in the body.
 It helps maintain good vision, fight infection, support cell growth, and keep skin healthy.
 Leafy greens, carrots, sweet potatoes, squash, spinach, apricots, and green peppers are all excellent sources of vitamin A.

 - Fruits and vegetables are a good source of complex carbohydrates, whose energy release is slow, gradual, and long lasting.
 Sugar provides quick energy, but its effects are short lived.
 This knowledge is important when choosing foods to eat before an athletic event.